-Who Is Eligible to File a Wrongful Death Claim?
+Who is Eligible to File a Wrongful Death Claim in California?

 If an individual dies as a result of the negligence or wrongful act of another, who brings such a claim?
 Obviously, the person who died cannot do so.
 Generally, when a person dies, his or her rights die with them.
 However, by creation of law, the right remains with a certain limited number of individuals.
 Those individuals are defined by California statute, and generally include such individuals as spouses, or putative spouses, children, at times parents, and some extended relatives or those financially dependent on the deceased individual.
-A claim can also be made on behalf of the estate of the deceased individual for purposes of securing certain additional damages.
+A wrongful death claim in California can also be made on behalf of the estate of the deceased individual for purposes of securing certain additional damages.

 What Can Be Accomplished by Filing a Wrongful Death Claim?

 Consider this example: A person who died in an accident was earning $150,000 per year, had health insurance provided for him and his family through work and had a retirement package, and that person had twenty years of work life expectancy.
 This person leaves behind a spouse and children who were financially dependent on him.
 Without a wrongful death law there would be no claim against a negligent person or company and the family could be left financially devastated.

 A Wrongful Death Claim May Also Award Non-Economic "Pain and Suffering" Compensation

 Does that seem strange to pay a person money for these types of losses?
 Other than compensating these losses through money, how else would a person who caused an accident pay recompense to a person for these losses?
 In the criminal justice system, a person is jailed for their crimes against society or an individual pays his or her "debt" to society.
 But jail time does not compensate the losses suffered by the family who lost their relative.

-How Do Wrongful Death Claims Work?
+How Does a Wrongful Death Claim in California Work?

-When a wrongful death claim is appropriate, what is the process?
+When a wrongful death claim in California is appropriate, what is the process?
 First, all proper heirs must be identified and joined in the action.
 If an heir does not wish to participate, the heir can submit a waiver of their rights to avoid being a part of the action.
 Sometimes family members are named as defendants in these lawsuits if they cannot be joined with the person bringing the action.
 These "defendants" are not responsible for the loss, they are named because the law requires them to be named and accounted for in one lawsuit.